Animation-composition - Property CSS

 $('#id').css('animationComposition', 'accumulate');

-With JQuery, read the calculated value of animation-composition
+With JQuery, read the calculated value of animation-composition.

 let value = $('#id').css('animation-composition');